DigiMediaCode/FormOs/FORMOS_SYSTEM_DOCUMENTATION.md

 8. Website embeds, WordPress, and Shopify integration
 9. Plan-based SaaS billing and trials
 10. Super Admin control over plans, content, settings, emails, support, and users

+Healthcare positioning should be handled carefully:

+- FormOS can be sold for healthcare administrative workflows.
+- Good examples are appointment requests, intake forms, consent acknowledgements, uploads, signatures, office review, and PDFs.
+- FormOS should not be sold as an EMR/EHR, practice management system, emergency system, Medicare billing system, or clinical advice tool.
+- FormOS should not claim HIPAA, SOC 2, ISO 27001, or healthcare compliance certification unless that is separately implemented, reviewed, and approved.

 The best market positioning is: